makarov-gv/makarov-gv.github.io/README.md

 - Configured, tested, and integrated electronic modules into the company’s software ecosystem

 Achievements:
 - Contributed to organizing the nationwide competition “Personnel for the Digital Industry.
-Delivering complete design-and-engineering solutions in the “Cyberdrome 2023” contest format”
+Delivering complete design-and-engineering solutions in the “Cyberdrome 2023” contest format.”

 ### Junior ML Engineer — Geoscan Group (Jun 2024 – Feb 2025)
 Software Department